Digital Discernment

 Key learnings:

-• Understand what fake news is and how it impacts our world
+• Understand what misleading content is and how it impacts our world

 • How to report harmful content and practice discernment to stay safe and informed online